Cantara/visuale/README.md

 #### Legend
 - battery symbol: SLA/HA quality.
 Calculated based on the number of healthy nodes weigthed against distributed system norms
-- fuel guage: the node seems to have been running long, meaning that its infrastructure and dependencies may need security patching
+- fuel gauge symbol: the node seems to have been running long, meaning that its infrastructure and dependencies may need security patching
-- traffic light: the observed heartbeat state of the node, signalling which nodes which are not healthy
+- traffic light symbol: the observed heartbeat state of the node, signalling which nodes which are not healthy

 ## Test yourself
 You may have a look and push data at the latest version which is reset frequently here: